RTLucassen/slideloader/README.md

 # SlideLoader
-*SlideLoader* is a Python package for loading and tiling whole slide images (WSIs).
+*SlideLoader* is a Python package for loading whole slide images (WSIs) and reading tiles.
 The aim is to provide a unified interface for loading WSIs in DICOM format using the [wsidicom](https://github.com/imi-bigpicture/wsidicom) library and for other formats using the [OpenSlide](https://github.com/openslide) library.

 ## Installing *SlideLoader*
 *SlideLoader* can be installed from GitHub:
 ```console
 $ pip install git+https://github.com/RTLucassen/slideloader
 ```
 OpenSlide binaries can be downloaded from [here](https://openslide.org/).
 For Python >= 3.8 on Windows, the path to the OpenSlide bin-folder must be provided before importing OpenSlide.
 Specify the path in `src/slideloader/slideloader.py` after installation.
 For example:
 ```
 OPENSLIDE_PATH = r'C:\Users\user\path\to\openslide-win64-20221111\bin'
 ```